4 First Steps With Your Data

 Name: count, dtype: int64

-Now that we’ve figured out the code we want for race, what needs to change to do the same thing with a different column?
-The word ‘race’ appears just once in the code, as the columns to select from acs.
-So we’ll replace ‘race’ with a variable that will eventually contain the name of the column the loop is currently working on:
+Now that we’ve figured out the code we want for race, what needs to change to do the same thing with a different variable?
+The word ‘race’ appears just once in the code, as the variable to select from acs.
+So we’ll replace ‘race’ with a variable that will eventually contain the name of the variable the loop is currently working on:

 print(